Pilgrimage to India & NepalWalking with the Buddha

 Please check with your cell provider about international options that might work for you.
-If you have an unlocked smartphone, you can purchase a SIM card upon arrival at the airport in New Delhi for our time in India.
-However, as we are crossing overland into Nepal in a rural area, there is no convenient place to purchase a Nepal SIM card for our 3 night stay there.
+If you have an unlocked smartphone, you can purchase a SIM card upon arrival at the airport in New Delhi for your time in India.
+However, as we are crossing overland into Nepal in a rural area, there is no convenient place to purchase a Nepal SIM card for your 3-night stay there.

 About our Hotels

 We have carefully chosen each hotel based on comfort, location, and safety.
 We can say with confidence that these are the very best hotels in each of these locations; if you wish to check out their websites, you can find them here:

 - Kushinagar: The Imperial Kushinagar

 Each of our hotels will have a private ensuite bathroom, air conditioning, and WiFi access (although in some locations the connection will not extend to the rooms and will only be usable in common areas like the lobby or restaurant).

 Most of these hotels do not have heat, but they can provide extra blankets and/or a space heater upon request.
 Nights should not get chillier than 65°F.